Skip to content

 • QR code for a more comprehensive list of fruits & vegetables and their preferred vent setting

 It still impresses me how much longer our fruits and vegetables stay fresh in FridgeSmart containers.
+Just look at the difference:

 Leave a Reply